ncbi/consul-announcer/README.rst

 ``--interval``
 ~~~~~~~~~~~~~~

-In the example above, the interval is not specified so it’ll be calculated as min TTL / 10 (if there are TTL checks specified in the config file).
+In the example above, the interval is not specified so it'll be calculated as min TTL / 10 (if there are TTL checks specified in the config file).
 But you can provide your own value *(in seconds)*:

 .. code:: sh